michalszulowski/text-command-parser/README.md

 Simple as that.

-Of course you can specify one-word arguments delimiter and multi-word commands delimiter.
+Of course you can specify one-word arguments delimiter and multi-word arguments delimiter.

 ## Add to maven